-It is again that time of the year when fasting period is coming to an end and every people who observe Navratri are prepping up to celebrate ASHTAMI/NAVAMI – eighth/ninth day of Navratri.
+It is again that time of the year when the fasting period is coming to an end, and every people who observe Navratri are prepping up to celebrate ASHTAMI/NAVAMI – an eighth/ninth day of Navratri.

-Sooji halwa when paired with Kale chane and puri makes the traditional Ashtami prasad.
+Sooji halwa, when paired with Kale chane and puri, makes the traditional Ashtami prasad.
 People do Ashtami pujan and distribute prasad among young girls.

-How Kanjak Pujan is done!
+How Kanjak Pujan is done?

 People welcome young girls in their house.